PaPa31/hm/docs/courses/react-complete-guide/3-base-feature-syntax/Lessons/3-3-2-0-using-create-react-app.md

 ## Script Versions

 `Script versions` is the package that installed by default.
-It includes: build workflow, development server, next generation javascript feature support and more.
+It includes: build workflow, development server, next generation JavaScript feature support and more.

 At the moment (2020-03-21) the default script version is `4.0.3`.